-What is going on with Ronaldo in Saudi Arabia?
+What Is Going On With Ronaldo In Saudi Arabia?

-RIYADH, Saudi Arabia, February 2, 2026 – Cristiano Ronaldo’s future at Al-Nassr has been plunged into doubt after he was left out of their squad for Monday’s Saudi Pro League game against Al-Riyadh.
+LONDON, United Kingdom, Feb 3 – Cristiano Ronaldo’s future at Al-Nassr has been plunged into doubt after he was not in their squad for Monday’s Saudi Pro League game against Al-Riyadh.

-Portuguese outlet A Bola, external reported the 40-year-old is refusing to play, having grown dissatisfied with how the club is being run by Saudi Arabia’s Public Investment Fund (PIF).
+Portuguese outlet A Bola, external reported the 40-year-old refused to play, having grown dissatisfied with how the club is being run by Saudi Arabia’s Public Investment Fund (PIF).

 Both Al-Nassr and Al-Hilal – the country’s most successful club with 19 league titles – are among those controlled by the PIF, which also backs Newcastle United.